IFMA webinar: Getting into the nuts and bolts of cobotics

 Cobotics is an entirely new approach to innovation and transformation within the cleaning sector – even innovation-driven brands like CSU and Dussman, who are at the forefront of this evolution, are still at the early stages of their journey and learning as they go.

 What’s important is that those individuals like Sascha and Elke who are spearheading this shift to cobotics, have the right levels of support and autonomy from within their organisations to test and optimise new ways of working as they go.
-And that cobot vendors such as ourselves provide them with practical guidance and flexible contracts which allow them to experiment in order to find the optimal solution that works for their own business.
-We have to take away as much risk as possible up front.

 When you’re dealing with something as new and significant as cobotics, everybody is learning as they go.
 Having discussions like these with people from across the FM and cleaning industry is both useful (in terms of insight and advice) and reassuring (knowing that everybody is facing the same challenges).